larswaechter/schlaumeier/README.md

 TESSERACT_LANG=YOUR_LANG
 ```

-Next, enter the screen slices for the question and possible answers, which depend on your phone's display.
-The slices are later used to crop the screenshot in smaller images and to extract the text in each of them.
+Next, enter the screen slices for the question its possible answers, which depend on your phone's display.
+The slices are later used to crop the screenshot in smaller square images and extract the text in each of them.

-The values (pixels) are encoded as `heightFrom:heightTo-widthFrom:widthTo`.
+The values (coordinates) are encoded as `heightFrom:heightTo-widthFrom:widthTo`.

 ```
 SLICE_Q=700:1400-0:1080